Stocks move broadly lower as trade war anxiety lingers

 Facebook fell 1.4% and Google parent Alphabet fell 1.2% to lead communication stocks lower.

-Utilities shifted between small gains and losses and were holding up better than most sectors.
+Every sector registered a loss, though utilities were holding up better than most.
 Investors usually seek the shelter of utilities and bonds when they want a more secure place to put their money because of concerns over economic growth.

+Investors are facing a relatively slow week as far as economic reports and corporate earnings.
+The Labor Department will release its consumer price index for July on Tuesday and Commerce Department will release last month’s retail sales results on Thursday.

+Macy’s reports quarterly results on Wednesday and Walmart will report results on Thursday.
+They are among the last major companies to report their earnings for the latest quarter.

 OVERSEAS: Stocks in Europe edged lower while indexes in Asia moved broadly higher.
 Hong Kong’s Hang Seng lagged and shed 0.4% as that city continues to deal with increased tensions from pro-democracy protests.
 The Hong Kong airport shut down on Monday when thousands of demonstrators occupied its main terminal.